 Ceruleo made their debut at the Barbican Centre, London thanks to the Institute of Musical Research.
 They were Brighton Early Music Festival’s Early Music Live! scheme participants for 2015/16, which saw them appear as part of the Brighton Early Music Festival 2015 alongside leading Educational Workshops in local schools.
 Ceruleo performed their ‘Passion and Seduction’ programme in the London Festival of Baroque Music at St John’s Smith Square in May 2016, in the Antiqua 2016 series in Accademia del Ricercare, Italy in June and as part of the Oudemusiek Fringe Festival, Utrecht in August.

-Ceruleo have had a busy September with several performances of their ‘Deplorable Fire’ programme commemorating the 350th Anniversary of the Great Fire of London.
+Ceruleo had a busy Autumn 2016 with several performances of their ‘Deplorable Fire’ programme commemorating the 350th Anniversary of the Great Fire of London.
 Venues included Fenton House, St Martin-in-the-Fields and St Olave’s, Hart Street.
 They also collaborated with the Museum of London, giving concerts and workshops in their ‘Fire!
 Fire!’ exhibition as well as performing live on BBC Radio 3’s ‘In Tune’.

 Ceruleo are delighted to have been offered an Artist’s Fellowship by The Guildhall School for 2016/17 and have a busy schedule of concerts over the next year.
 Highlights include performing for the City Music Society in February 2017, the London Handel Festival in March and at St Peter’s Wallingford in May as part of the Brighton Early Music Festival Promoters Scheme.

 For further information, including details of all future engagements, please have a look at our Diary.